Teenage DACA Recipient Murdered In Mexico Three Weeks After ICE Deported Him

 — CNN (@CNN) June 9, 2018

 Having posted bond, Manuel Antonio Cano Pacheco was released from ICE custody.
-While waiting on immigration hearing, the 19-year-old was convicted of driving under the influence and another misdemeanor.
+While waiting for an immigration hearing, the 19-year-old was convicted of driving under the influence and another misdemeanor.
 ICE spokesman Shawn Neudauer told CNN that Cano Pacheco was not deported.
 He had, instead, opted for voluntary departure, in order to avoid being banned from legally returning to America.

 On April 10, Manuel Antonio Cano Pacheco was granted voluntary departure.
 He returned to Mexico on April 24.
 Three weeks later, he was murdered.